uyuni-project/sumaform/README_ADVANCED.md

 ## Cucumber testsuite

-It is possible to run [the Cucumber testsuite for SUSE Manager](https://github.com/SUSE/spacewalk-testsuite-base/) by using the `main.tf.libvirt-testsuite.example` file.
+It is possible to run [the Cucumber testsuite for SUSE Manager and Uyuni](https://github.com/uyuni-project/uyuni/tree/master/testsuite) by using the `main.tf.libvirt-testsuite.example` file.
 This will create a test server, client and minion instances, plus a coordination node called a `controller` which runs the testsuite.

 The proxy, the SSH minion, and the CentOS minion are optional.
 The server, traditional client and normal minion are not.